aws-samples/sample-s3-rollback-tool/README.md

             - By day 21, delete markers will be placed on objects with a `last_modified` of day -10 and earlier.
             - On day 29, the situation can still be recovered: Disable the lifecycle rule, collect an updated inventory, use it to roll back to day 0, and only run the scenario 2 job.
 This will delete all delete markers created by the lifecycle rule.
 It will also delete any delete markers placed for any other reason between day 0 and day 29, so you may wish to edit the scenario 2 manifest prior to running the job.
         - If you would like this tool to create an additional manifest of all current-version delete markers, please upvote the relevent issue.
+9. Does this work with S3 Replication?
+    - Yes.
+If you have used S3 Replication to make a copy of your data in another bucket, you could use this tool to revert either the source or destination bucket.
+        - Note that that permanent delete operations (including of delete markers) are not replicated, and replication of new delete markers is [optional](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html).

 ## Charges